ActivitySim/activitysim/docs/models.rst

 ======

 The currently implemented example ActivitySim AB models are described below.
-See the example model :ref:`sub-model-spec-files` for more information.
+See the example model :ref:`sub-model-spec-files`, :ref:`arc-sub-model-spec-files`, and :ref:`semcog-sub-model-spec-files` for more information.

 .. _initialize_landuse:
 .. _initialize_households: